Case study: Designing decentralized solar energy solution for a remote village of Maji community

 © Yonas Workie Cherenet

 Cherenet, Yonas Workie, "DEVELOPING SUSTAINABLE SOLAR-POWERED ELECTRICITY FOR RURAL ETHIOPIA" (2021).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 1050.